tgstation/tgstation/.github/HARDDEL_GUIDE.md

 ### How we can avoid hard deletes

-If hard deletion is so slow, we're gonna need to clean up all our references ourselves, before trying to delete our object
+If hard deletion is so slow, we're gonna need to clean up all our references ourselves

 In our codebase we do this with `/datum/proc/Destroy()`, a proc called by `qdel()`, whose purpose I will explain later